tsdh/imdb2emf/README.md

 ````

 The last command will parse the first 1000 movies, all ratings of those movies,
-and all actors and actresses that act at least in one of these movies into an
+all actors and actresses that act at least in one of these movies, the movies'
-EMF model.
-(First, the movies.list.gz file is parsed.
-Thereafter, the
+directors, and genres into an EMF model.
+(First, the movies.list.gz file is
+parsed.
+Thereafter, the actors.list.gz, actresses.list.gz, directors.list.gz,
-actors.list.gz, actresses.list.gz, and ratings.list.gz are parsed in parallel).
+genres.list.gz and ratings.list.gz are parsed in parallel).

 If you don't provide a maximum movie number, it'll parse the complete database.
-That will be about one million movies (300k of which are rated), 1.5 million
+That will be about one million movies (300k of which are rated), 1.7 million
-actors, 800k actresses, and nearly 8 million references between objects.
+actors, 900k actresses, 330k directors, and nearly 8 million references between
+objects.

 The resulting XMI model files are named
 `imdb-<max-movie-count>-<element-count>.movies` if a maximum movie number was